8 Most Beautiful Nature Parks and Reserves in Israel

 2. Agamon HaHula

 There is a major stop on one the most important bird migration routes in the world in the Upper Galilee’ Hula Valley, called Agamon HaHula.
-The park is located in the Jordan Rift Valley, with over 500 million birds flying over it every fall and spring.
+The National Park in Israel is located in the Jordan Rift Valley, with over 500 million birds flying over it every fall and spring.
 In fact, thousands of them stay in Agamon HaHula during winter and summer.
 Visitors can take a tour of the park by foot, bicycle, golf cart, or a safari car.
 Night safari tours are also available where you can see bats, owls, and jungle cats.

-3. Gan HaShlosha
+3. Gan HaShlosha and Bait Shean

 4. Gan Garoo Australian Park

-Gan Garoo, located near Gan HaShlosha, houses wildlife and vegetation brought from Australia.
+Gan Garoo, an Israeli national park located near Gan HaShlosha, houses wildlife and vegetation brought from Australia.
 You can see cute mini-goats, koalas, cassowaries, emus, flying foxes, reptiles, and many more wonderful animals.
 Kangaroos roam free there, and visitors can pet and hand-feed them, and feed the beautiful birds at the parrot sanctuary too.
 There, you can learn more about kangaroos, their daily lives, how they are born and raised, all the while listening to the beautiful songs of Australian birds.

 5. Ein Gedi

 West of the Dead Sea lies a place truly worth your visit – Ein Gedi.
 It is one of Israel’s most beautiful places and most popular hiking sites.
 Its two springs are surrounded by an abundance of gorgeous and diverse flora.
-While hiking or talking a walk, you can spot herds of ibex and even spotted leopards in the desert.
+While hiking or taking a walk, you can spot herds of ibex and even spotted leopards in the desert.
 Ein Gedi has a long history as well.
 First settled over 5000 years ago, it was known for its dates and perfumes, and you can still explore the remains from its various time periods.